fread-ink/ebook-paginator/README.md

 ## break-inside, break-before and break-after

-Some notes on native browser support of these features.
+Here are some notes on native browser support of these features.
 This was true as of Febrary 25th 2020.

 While `break-inside` can be used to avoid page breaks inside an element, `break-before` and `break-after` natively do nothing in firefox (not even when printing) but when set to 'column' then they do force a break when inside a column, but only on webkit and chrome.
 This works even when not printing.
 We could re-write the other similar values e.g. 'page', 'left', 'right', 'verso' and 'lefto' to 'column' and that would then work correctly in webkit.

 Using `break-before` or `break-after` with the value 'avoid', 'avoid-page', 'avoid-column' or 'avoid-region' does nothing in any of the browsers, not even when printing.
 Both of these are annoying to implement manually as they'd require us to backtrack if multiple successive elements have `break-*:avoid`.

 Webkit understands that `page-break-before:all` and `break-before:page` are aliases, so getting the computed style for `break-before` will work no matter which is set.
 Weirdly `break-before: column-avoid` isn't understood but setting `-webkit-column-break-before: avoid;` results in the value `avoid` when fetching the computed style for `break-before`.
 This is with WebKitGTK+ 2.26.2.